On a Possible Giant Impact Origin for the Colorado Plateau: Characteristics of the Proposed Giant Impact Event

 and for the fraction $k$ of energy left for driving both planets' motion,

-Therefore, if we choose $f_{imp}=0.1$ (i.e the impactor to have 10\% of Earth's mass, which makes it similar in mass as well to Planet Mars), then k=0.09, or about 9\% of the impactor's vertical-motion kinetic energy is used to contribute to the residual vertical motion of the Earth plus the impactor.
-Therefore, 91\% of the impactor's vertical motion kinetic energy relative to the Earth is dissipated during the impact event, as we had used previously.
+Therefore, if we choose $f_{imp}=0.1$ (i.e for the impactor to have 10\% of Earth's mass, which makes it similar in mass as well in size to Planet Mars), then k=0.09, or about 9\% of the impactor's vertical-motion kinetic energy is used to produce the residual vertical motion of the Earth plus the impactor.
+Therefore, 91\% of the impactor's vertical motion kinetic energy relative to the Earth is dissipated during the impact event, as we had previously utilized.